-Noh Theater - Stories About How To Stay Human In Times Of War
+Noh Theater - Stories About Staying Human In Times Of War

-Noh theater is one of Japan's classical performing arts, boasting a history of seven centuries and famous for being extremely refined and elegant.
+Noh theater is one of Japan's classical performing arts, boasting a history of over six centuries and famous for being extremely refined and elegant.
 We introduce the features of this art and an occasion to watch a Noh performance in Tokyo!

-Let us introduce to you some of the features that make Noh one of Japan's treasured traditions.
-It's our hope that you'll take the next occasion to experience Noh for yourself when visiting Japan!
+In this article, we introduce some of the features that make Noh one of Japan's treasured traditions.
+It's our hope that you enjoy a Noh performance when visiting Japan!

 The Features of Noh Theater

 Noh "Lady Aoi" © Yoshihiro Maejima

 Noh theater can be recognized by its specific Noh masks.
 Masks have been used in various traditional Japanese performing arts, most of them related to Shinto shrine rituals, where the performers impersonate deities and divine creatures.
 Kagura, the traditional shrine dances which can still be seen at festivals, are a predecessor of Noh.